joarvevle/joarvevle.github.io/README.md

 ```
 This will govern the actual apperance of your theme.
 To learn how to change the different aspects of your ggplot refere to this page:
 https://ggplot2.tidyverse.org/reference/theme.html

+The first line in this script, the **.pkgenv <- new.env(parent=emptyenv())** make sure that these functions are only available inside the library.
+This is not strictly neccisary, but it help to keep your R enviroment clean.

 Now create a new file to create the actual functions that you will use in your plots.